Who we are

 Since 1976, Tompkins Learning Partners has been providing tutoring services, free of charge, to local residents who need help reading, writing, or speaking English.
 These services are provided through the many dedicated volunteer tutors who give their time to make a difference in students' lives.
 The knowledge that students gain allows them to function better in our community, obtain or improve their employment, or continue their education by going on to attend college.

 Each year over 100 students and tutors work together under our auspices to make student's educational goals happen.
-In 2011, 100 volunteer tutors donated 4,044 hours of their time to their students.
+In 2016, 88 volunteer tutors donated 6,678 hours of their time to their students.
+(To put it in perspective, that's about $157,333.68 worth of work according to the Independent Sectors 2015 volunteer time valuation!)
 It is easy to see that the strength of Tompkins Learning Partners is the volunteers.
 A dedicated staff provides support to both students and volunteer tutors to ensure that both of these groups get the help they need to succeed.

 Funds to provide these services are from grants awarded by Tompkins County and the City of Ithaca, the New York State Education Department, United Way of Tompkins County, and local foundations.
 Individual donations, donations from organizations, and special fundraising events also help us to keep our doors open.